bmw-ece-ntust/multimedia-wireless-network/Study Notes A1.md

 Key questions to ask yourself are
 * :
-    - What question or problem does the paper wants to answer or to solve?
+    - What question or problem does the paper want to answer or to solve?
     - What is the method, approach or technique chosen to achieve this goal?
     - Can the initial answer be sufficiently answered?
     - Can this answer be sufficiently by the presented reasoning and data?
     - May there be any bias present in the paper?
-Maybe some metrics that are given in other papers are suspiciously absent or other solutions are shown in worse light than in other papers from different authors.
+Maybe some metrics that are given in other papers are suspiciously absent or other solutions are shown in a worse light than in other papers from different authors.

 In general, you should read critically and creatively.
 So, you should question each statement made and think about the implications of the statement.
 You should also always check other papers from different authors about the same topic to verify given information and to find potential omissions or biases.